merenbach/dotfiles/docs/commonplace.md

 * If you don't play, you can't lose.
 * Err on the side ofy whimsy.
 * Let others dig their own graves.
+* Stupidity
   * Play stupid games, win stupid prizes.
   * You can't fix stupid.
+  * Ask stupid questions, get stupid answers.
   * Stupid is as stupid does.
 * When it comes to crazy, don't mess with it.
 * Not my circus, not my monkeys.
 * Don't deploy with your fingers crossed.